How Many Miles Is 5600 Steps

 4. Mind the “Pace‑Stride” Feedback Loop

-5. make use of Advanced Analytics
+5. apply Advanced Analytics

 Toward a Holistic View of Movement